List of power stations in Ethiopia: Hydropower

 The average capacity factor of all the shown Ethiopian hydropower plants was at 0.46 in the year 2014/15, an average value from the worldwide perspective.
 In 2016/17, the average capacity factor was well below the 2014/2015 value.
 The reason is simple: the power grid got plenty of power generation reserves with the large Gilgel Gibe III power plant going into operation in 2016.

 Run-of-river schemes (without reservoir) totally depend on the flow of the river, which might be low in times of drought.
 Sometimes a run-of-river hydropower plant sits behind another hydropower plant in a cascade, so that their operation does not depend on the river but on the upstream size of the reservoir feeding the upstream hydropower plant.
 Such a scheme exists in the several cases (see Remarks).
 This makes more efficient use of the existing water supply.

 Given by the table is the total volume of the reservoir for several hydropower plants but not the live volume, the usable part of the volume for hydropower generation.
 The live volume is not always known, therefore it is not shown in the lists, but a few examples can be given.
 The Tekezé-reservoir has a live volume of 5.3 km3, that is less than 58% of the total volume of 9.3 km3.
 For Genale Dawa III on the other hand, a live volume of 2.3 km3 is present, that is almost 90% of the total volume of the reservoir.
 For the larger reservoir of the Gilgel Gibe III power plant, the live volume amounts to 11.75 km3, 80% of the total size of the reservoir.
 The Koysha reservoir, although equipped with more turbine generators than Gilgel Gibe III is considered to get a live volume of only 5.2 km3.
 Koysha will depend on the cascade with Gibe III and is considered to be operated partially in run-of-river mode.
 And finally, the Grand Ethiopian Renaissance Dam, the live volume is about 59.2 km3, also 80% of the total size of the reservoir.

 Wind farms

-According to The Wind Power, the number of wind parks in operation (July 2017) is at three.
-All these wind parks deliver power to the national grid, they are ICS power stations.
+According to The Wind Power, the number of wind parks in operation (as of July 2017) was three.
+All these wind parks deliver power to the national grid; they are ICS power stations.

 Ayisha I (120 MWe), Ayisha II (120 MWe) and Ayisha III (60 MWe) are bundled in one concession.
 This means, that all three will be under construction more or less simultaneously.
 The total installed capacity will be 300 MWe.